analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * This is an example of the derivation of classical mechanics from quantum mechanics.
 This is really the right way to go.
 * But this formula was known long before quantum mechanics.
 They were doing something right.
 They intuited that phase space is the right way to think about classical physics.
 * The higher the spring constant $$k$$, the more rigid the harmonic oscillator, the more quantum mechanical the partition function behaves, and the smaller the oscillator part of the energy.
+* If you heat a system, you discover it has more and more degrees of freedom.
+  * Assume a molecule x-y, seen as an oscillator, where the spring is stiff, and where y consists of two atoms y1-y2, where the spring is a lot stiffer.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)